-The Massachusetts Quit Claim Deed is a legal form that is willingly executed by an individual who wishes to reassign the interest they hold over a property to another individual.
-According to Massachusetts state law (Chapter 183; Section 2), a Quit Claim Deed, “shall be sufficient to convey all the estate which could lawfully be conveyed by a deed of bargain and sale.”
+The Massachusetts Quit Claim Deed is a legal form that is executed by an individual who wishes to reassign the interest they hold over a property to another individual.
+According to state law, a quit claim deed, “shall be sufficient to convey all the estate which could lawfully be conveyed by a deed of bargain and sale.”

-Certificate of acknowledgment or proof (Chapter 183; Section 29): A Massachusetts Quit Claim Deed must either have a) a certificate of its acknowledgment or b) a certificate of the proof of its due execution.
-The certificate must be endorsed upon or annexed to the Deed.
+- Certificate of Acknowledgment or Proof (Ch.
+183; § 29): The form must either have 1) a certificate of its acknowledgment or 2) a certificate of the proof of its due execution.
+The certificate must be endorsed upon or annexed to the deed.

-Language considerations (Chapter 183; Section 12 and Chapter 183; Section 17): State law establishes that the word “grant” represents the acts described by the words ”give, bargain, sell and convey.”
-Consequently, these words should be avoided in the Quit Claim Deed because they signal a guarantee or warranty that cannot be offered by the form-type.
+- Language Considerations (Ch.
+183; § 12 and § 17): State law establishes that the word “grant” represents the acts described by the words ”give, bargain, sell and convey.”
+These words should be avoided in the deed because they signal a guarantee or warranty that cannot be offered by the form-type.
 The form should also be sure to avoid describing itself as a “quickclaim covenant” or a “limited covenant,” as these are entirely different types of deeds which, unlike a quit claim deed, do provide some degree of title guarantee.

-How to file a Quit Claim Deed in Massachusetts (Chapter 183; Section 4): In most cases, a Massachusetts Quit Claim Deed must be recorded in the Registry of Deeds Office, in whichever county or district the property is located.
-A filing fee will need to be paid, which the Registry of Deeds Fee Schedule states is one hundred and twenty-five dollars ($125.00) for a Deed.
+Any deed created in Massachusetts must be recorded in the Registry of Deeds Office in whichever county or district the property is located.
+A filing fee will need to be paid, which the Registry of Deeds Fee Schedule states is one hundred and fifty-five dollars ($155.00) for a deed (subject to change).

 In counties with land banks, other requirements may need to be upheld to qualify for recordation.
-In order to ensure the correct procedures are followed, the filer of the Deed is recommended to contact their respective county for more detailed information.
+In order to ensure the correct procedures are followed, the filer of the deed is recommended to contact their respective county for more detailed information.